Family crisis or medical treatment

 Approved study or work

-If you’re doing approved study or work outside Australia, you may get payments for the duration of the activity.
-But all of the following must apply:
+If you’re doing approved study or work outside Australia, you may get payment for the duration of the activity.
+But all of these must apply:

-- you are getting Austudy as a student or Australian Apprentice
+- you’re getting Youth Allowance as a student or Australian Apprentice

-- you have already started your approved course or work activity in Australia
+- you’ve already started your approved course or work activity in Australia

-- you submitted your Austudy claim before you left Australia.
+- you submitted your Youth Allowance claim before you left Australia.

 Evidence we need